positiondev/positiondev.github.io/README.md

 The `minify_css.rb` plugin in the `_plugins` directory minifies the CSS in `styles/style.css` and stores it in `site.data.css`.
 You can then use it in a `style` tag.
 This is to maximize the PageSpeed speed score by inlining critical CSS.

 If the CSS gets too large, we may need to handle this differently.

+*This is not currently live because Github Pages doesn't allow custom plugins.*